 - dr. misha cohen in the dogpatch neighborhood SF, is christine and kim’s acupuncturist. we have both seen her weekly for a year now and have had some amazing transformations. doc misha helped kim with hormone regulation (both on and off the mirena IUD), stress and even a digestive travel bug she picked up from nicaragua, all without conventional meds. her clinic also accepts many forms of insurance.

-- kim also has personally received many successful food and seasonal allergy treatments from liat barnea acupuncture who is located in the old sS building, 3150 18th street (at treat street).
+- kim also has, in the past, personally received many successful food and seasonal allergy treatments from liat barnea acupuncture who is located in the old sS building, 3150 18th street (at treat street).

 - angela ross of whole body balance is also an sS’er, and a certified nutrition consultant. she regularly holds sugar detox workshops, and has a plethora of acne-safe recipes on her site. she’s a great resource for those that want a little more help with learning how to cook from whole, healthy foods fit for an acne-safe lifestyle.

-- linda behla, RN of hayes valley medical esthetics offers IPL light therapy, which we’ve found to help drastically reduce post-inflammatory redness; otherwise known as that pesky pigmentation scarring that is left behind once inflamed acne has been healed. in the past, we recommended clients be patient, as the redness naturally dissipates within 6-12 months after clarity is reached, though this IPL therapy certainly helps speed things up – within weeks. as a special, exclusive offer to our sS clients, you will receive 15% off your first appointment, and 10% off each followup by mentioning sS. (depending on your skin and goals, you will likely need more than 1 treatment, which are about $300 each).
+- linda behla, RN and co-founder of hayes valley medical esthetics offers IPL light therapy, which we’ve found to help drastically reduce post-inflammatory redness; otherwise known as that pesky pigmentation scarring that is left behind once inflamed acne has been healed. in the past, we recommended clients be patient, as the redness naturally dissipates within 6-12 months after clarity is reached, though this IPL therapy certainly helps speed things up – within weeks. (depending on your skin and goals, you will likely need more than 1 treatment, which are about $300 each). they also have started to offer micro-needling and platelet-rich-plasma treatments (PRP), great for textural scarring! please note they have locations in both san francisco and marin. as a special, exclusive offer to our sS clients, you will receive 15% off your first appointment, and 10% off each followup by mentioning sS.

 - dr. albert eng along with the rest of the staff at soma sport & physio have literally, kept kim’s body together through excellent chiropractic and physical therapy work.